fixm-ccb/FIXM-Core-4.2.0-testing/docs/other-using-fixm-core-with-an-application-library.md

 for a pre-defined set of messages) are encouraged to do so via creating an Extension to Basic Message (see Section 4.3.1 and Section 4.3.3 below for more on this).
-Users who wish to create message templates for their systems are encouraged to do so via creating their own Application Library (see Section 4.2.2 for details).
+Users who wish to create message templates for their systems are encouraged to do so via creating their own FIXM Application (see Section 4.2.2 for details).

 ### Example: Batch Updates